vanvalenlab/deepcell-label/README.md

 ### Channels

-The multi-channel toggle controls whether to view a single channel in grayscale or multiple channels each with different colors.
+The multi-channel toggle controls whether to view a single channel in grayscale or multiple channels in color.
+Press <kbd>Y</kbd> to toggle between the channel display modes.

 #### Multi-channel mode